benweissmann/dbsc-proxy/README.md

   - A cookie called `dbsc_proxy`.
 This holds the value `aead({ upstream_session, pubkey })` and has an expiration (and all other attributes) equal to the upstream session cookie's.
 Conceptually, this cookie is serving as the server's storage that a particular keypair is bound to a particular session, but using an authenticated/encrypted cookie to have the client handle persistence instead of the server.

   - The session cookie (with a name matching the upstream application's session cookie, as configured by `DBSC_PROXY_COOKIE_NAME`).
-This holds the value `dbsc_proxy:timestamp:hmac(timestamp:<dbsc_proxy cookie value>)`, i.e., a timestamp and a signature of that timestamp together with the value of dbsc_proxy.
+This holds the value `dbsc_proxy:<timestamp>:hmac(<timestamp>:<dbsc_proxy cookie value>)`, i.e., a timestamp and a signature of that timestamp together with the value of the `dbsc_proxy` cookie.
 It has an expiration of `DBSC_PROXY_REFRESH_INTERVAL`, and otherwise has all the same attributes as the upstream cookie.
 Conceptually, this cookie is a token that provides a short-lived authorization for the client to make use of the session in the `dbsc_proxy` cookie without re-proving possession of the private key.

 ### Session registration